graphql-aspnet/graphql-aspnet.github.io/docs/reference/how-it-works.md

 _Sample query used as a reference example in this section_

 The supplied query document (top right in the example) is ran through a compilation cycle to generate an `IGraphQueryPlan`.
-It is first lexed into a series of tokens representing the various parts; things like curly braces, colons, strings etc. Then it parses those tokens into a collection of `SyntaxNodes` (an Abstract Syntax Tree) representing concepts like `FieldNode`, `InputValueNode`, and `OperationTypeNode` following the [graphql specification rules for source text documents](https://graphql.github.io/graphql-spec/June2018/#sec-Source-Text).
+It is first lexed into a series of tokens representing the various parts; things like curly braces, colons, strings etc. Then it parses those tokens into a collection of `SyntaxNodes` (creating an Abstract Syntax Tree) representing concepts like `FieldNode`, `InputValueNode`, and `OperationTypeNode` following the [graphql specification rules for source text documents](https://spec.graphql.org/June2018/#sec-Source-Text).

 Once parsed, the runtime will execute its internal rules engine against the generated `ISyntaxTree`, using the targeted `ISchema`, to create a query plan where it marries the AST with concrete structures such as controllers, action methods and POCOs.
-It is at this stage where the `hero` field in the example is matched to the `HeroController` with its appropriate `IGraphFieldResolver` to invoke the `RetrieveHero` method.
+It is at this stage where the `hero` field in the example is matched to the `HeroController` with its appropriate `IGraphFieldResolver` to invoke the `RetrieveHero` action method.

 While generating a query plan the rules engine will do its best to complete an analysis of the entire document and return to the requestor every error it finds.
 Depending on the errors though, it may or may not be able to catch them all.
 For instance, a syntax error, like a missing `}`, will preclude generating a query plan so errors centered around invalid field names or a type expression mismatch won't be caught until the syntax error is fixed (just like any other compiler).